mrbradleylee/mrbradleylee.com/src/projects.md

 ## [mrbradleylee.com](/)

-Personal project for front-end practice.
+Personal portfolio and project for front-end practice.
 And my musings.
-The goal is to retain fast load and build times, and use minimal frameworks.
+The goal is to retain fast loading and build times.

 Technologies used:

 -   VSCode and vim
 -   Source managed in GitHub
 -   Built and hosted in Netlify
--   Node + 11ty + sass
+-   Node + 11ty